 It is best to think of your face and injectable treatments as the structures of your bed.
 Think of the bed frame as your bone, the mattress springs as your collagen and elastin, the mattress cushioning as your fat and the bed sheets as your skin.
 All these structures rely on each other to hold the bed (and hence your face) together.
 As we age, our ability to make collagen and elastin slow down.
 We start to lose the bony structures and fat that helps keep our skin taught and in place.
 Our skin starts to wrinkle and lose the firmness it once had.

 Dermal filler injections can help restore the bony changes as well as the lost fat.
 Some dermal fillers can enhance collagen and elastin production and certainly take place of this when placed in the fatty layers of the skin.
-Some thinner dermal fillers can be used very superficially to fill lines and wrinkles.
+Some thinner dermal fillers can be used very superficially to fill lines and anti wrinkles.
 Overall however, in our hands, we find that the best way to use fillers is to help restore structure and firmness in the skin which helps stretch the skin and wrinkles.

 What techniques are used to inject dermal fillers?

 Dermal fillers can be injected in a few different ways.
 Most dermal filler products come ready prepared in a syringe supplied with needles.
 These needles are sharp and pierce easily through the skin and underlying structures.
 At times dermal fillers are backfilled into smaller and finer needles for finer work.
 Dermal fillers are also commonly injected using a cannula.
 A cannula is a blunt instrument which is entered in the skin through a small puncture and fed through beneath the skin.
-The use of a canula to inject dermal fillers has become very popular as it is thought to be safer and lead to less bruising.
+The use of a cannula to inject dermal fillers has become very popular as it is thought to be safer and lead to less bruising.
 Nevertheless, these risks are still possible with the use of cannulas.

 Dermal fillers can be injected into any layer of the skin and subcutaneous tissue.
 This includes the bone, fat and dermis.
 Where fillers are placed depends on safety concepts, the location being injected and the end-result to be achieved.